 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 3 to August 21, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 30, with an average of 6.9 kWh.
+The brightest month of the year in Guelph is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.5 months, from October 31 to February 13, with an average daily incident shortwave energy per square meter below 2.4 kWh.
-The darkest day of the year is December 23, with an average of 1.3 kWh.
+The darkest month of the year in Guelph is December, with an average of 1.3 kWh.

 For the purposes of this report, the geographical coordinates of Guelph are 43.546 deg latitude, -80.256 deg longitude, and 1,086 ft elevation.

 The topography within 2 miles of Guelph contains only modest variations in elevation, with a maximum elevation change of 180 feet and an average elevation above sea level of 1,077 feet.
 Within 10 miles also contains only modest variations in elevation (489 feet).
 Within 50 miles contains only modest variations in elevation (1,526 feet).

 The area within 2 miles of Guelph is covered by artificial surfaces (80%) and trees (12%), within 10 miles by cropland (49%) and trees (34%), and within 50 miles by cropland (48%) and trees (20%).